-Every day, approximately 10,000 baby boomers in the United States hit their retirement age, according to Social Security Administration.
-Unfortunately, many of them are unprepared for retirement, lacking sufficient retirement savings or a retirement budget.
+According to Social Security Administration, every day, approximately 10,000 baby boomers in the United States hit their retirement age.
+Unfortunately, many are unprepared for retirement, lacking sufficient retirement savings or a retirement budget.

 While many soon-to-be retirees will face financial issues, there’s one issue that stands out for the majority of baby boomers … The cost of Healthcare!